Level 2 Home Survey

 Maintenance Issues

 The report can help you understand likely maintenance concerns, helping you plan for potential repairs after purchase.
+If you need estimated repair costs where appropriate, a Level 3 Building Survey may be more suitable.

 You can also read more about typical defects on our common property problems page.